Defending San Francisco's Waterfront from Flood Risks

 High-Level Draft Waterfront Adaptation Strategies

 The Port of San Francisco has developed seven high-level Draft Waterfront Adaptation Strategies through a collaborative interagency process and over five years of public engagement.
-Draft Waterfront Adaptation Strategies will be ready for public feedback this fall, with a goal of reaching a final, locally-endorsed Waterfront Adaptation Strategy by Summer 2023.
+Draft Waterfront Adaptation Strategies will be ready for public feedback this fall, with a goal of reaching a locally-endorsed Waterfront Adaptation Strategy in Summer 2023.
 This locally-endorsed strategy will identify a preferred approach to adapting the waterfront to flood hazards including sea level rise.

 This is a once in a generation opportunity to not only defend our waterfront from future flood and earthquake risks, but also to rejuvenate the waterfront, improve the City's connection to the Bay, and bring benefits such as more open space, enhanced mobility, increased safety, healthier natural systems, and jobs.